 - Ask for Data On End: When a visitor or rep ends the chat experience, users can present Data Asks™ to collect additional information, like their email address or their name.

 - Tooltip Message On End: This option will display a message to the user when they end the chat if another action has been planned.
 It is most commonly used when a chat survey is launched upon chat close.
 Check out this article for more information on chat Tool Tips and Surveys.

 - Ask For Data When Missed: When a chat is missed, you are able to ask the visitor to leave additional information about themselves, for example, a contact email or number you could use to reach out to them.

 - Routing Message: Routing messages are a best practice for providing a customized experience to users when the routing activity is taking place.
 Examples might include “We are now connecting you to a team member...” or “Hold tight while we find someone…”

 - End Chat Message: This option is used to provide a final message to a visitor as the chat comes to a close.

 - Missed Chat Message: With this option, users can provide a message that will display to visitors in the event that the chat was not answered, either because of availability or because of routing challenges.

-Installing Chat from Anywhere
+Embedding Chat from Anywhere on a Landing Page

 Admins can deploy Chat from Anywhere by adding an HTML Body on a web page they own (recommended).
 This will need to be a unique placement for each instance of Chat from Anywhere.